An ounce of prevention is worth a pound of cure.

 There are many organizations and web pages out there that strive to collect money from you to

 Disclaimer: I am not an expert in the fields of biology, neuroscience, endocrinology, or oncology.
 I am, by training, a physicist.
 What I'll try to cover here is predominately based on my introductory understanding of articles that I have read.
-These pages then are a limited and a quite incomplete coverage of the evolution of thought regarding this issue, in what time I have had to devote to it.
+These pages then are a limited and a quite incomplete coverage of the evolution of thought regarding this issue and in what time I have had to devote to it.
 Whether or not the evidence presented here proves to be true or not, I find them to be of sufficient importance, that I thought that it was a worthy usage of that time.
 These evolving pages contain a growing collection of reviews of papers about the issue.
 Each of the reviews will have key findings highlighted and the citations to the paper, with online links if possible, so that you can follow up and corroborate what I understand.

 As a quick introduction (or just for those who are impatient), here is a recently covered article in a series about night work on CNN.com.